-Last week we talked about using color to create calm.
+We talked before about using color to create calm.
 This week, let’s take a look at creating excitement with color!
 This is the 3rd and final part in our series on “Using Color Like the Pros” based on tips from Fawn Chang, Director, Color Certification, PP&G, who brought the program to Exciting Windows.

 Complimentary colors, colors that are opposite of each other on the wheel, create vibrancy when paired together.
-When you think about it, sporting teams frequently use opposite colors for their team colors.
+When you think about it, sports teams frequently use opposite colors for their team colors.
+The Lakers use yellow and purple.
+The Denver Broncos use orange and blue.

 Helen Arabanos, our Design Consultant and Feng Shui Expert, warns that a lot of red in a bedroom may be too intense for sleeping.
 Too much red in a dining room can lead to hurried meals (think fast food restaurant) and/or digestive troubles.
 But in an office, it could symbolize a feeling of power and provide confidence.

-She says that orange is a social and energizing color; it combines the characteristics of red and yellow.
+Fawn names orange as a social and energizing color; it combines the characteristics of red and yellow.
 This space looks amazing for socializing and family time, but it certainly wouldn’t be a restful color choice for a bedroom.
+That said, the type of orange you use, like any color, makes all the difference.

 According to Fawn, white activates our senses and our creativity.
 She cautions against using white with upholstery or carpets that may be worn/in need or replacement or needing to be cleaned.
 She also notes that white based colors, referred to as “clean” colors, don’t work well with muted colors.
 Adding to this, Helen points out that white is a color that can be cold or aloof – think hospital – so it is not good for a couple’s bedroom.